GerritForge/aws-gerrit/single-master/README.md

 * Adjust the `gerrit.config` in `./gerrit/etc`
 * Add the plugins you want to install in `./gerrit/plugins`
 * Publish the image: `make gerrit-publish`

+### Publish Keycloak Docker image

+* Create the repository in the Docker registry:
+  `aws ecr create-repository --repository-name aws-gerrit/keycloak`
+* Adjust the you realm configuration in `./ldap/realm/dev-realm.json`
+* Publish the image: `make ldap-publish`

 ### Getting Started